pyload/pyload/README.md

 <br />
 <br />

-**pyLoad Next** is the newest version of pyLoad.
+**pyLoad Next** is the newest version of pyLoad running on Python 3.6+ and PyPy (experimental).

-Developed in the [main branch](https://github.com/pyload/pyload/tree/main) on GitHub and deployed as `pyload-ng` on [PyPI](https://pypi.org/project/pyload-ng/), works on Python 3.6+ and is currently in alpha phase.
+pyLoad Next is developed in the [main branch on GitHub](https://github.com/pyload/pyload/tree/main) and published as [pyload-ng on PyPI](https://pypi.org/project/pyload-ng/).

-The old stable version of pyLoad resides in the [stable branch](https://github.com/pyload/pyload/tree/stable) and is compatible with Python 2 only.
+The old version of pyLoad working on Python 2 only resides in the [stable branch on GitHub](https://github.com/pyload/pyload/tree/stable) and keeps getting plugin updates.

 ## Quick Start